vhub-team/native-db/functions/0xF6DF6E90DE7DF90F.md

 # OBJECT::SET_OBJECT_PHYSICS_PARAMS

 ## Summary
-Set physics parameters on this instance of an object.
+Set physics parameters on this instance of an object

 ## Parameters
 * **OBJECT_INDEX** objectIndex